OKRs

 Why OKR Reporting should NOT be manual

-Most startups when start their OKR journey by creating updating, and sharing their OKRs manually using OKR Spreadsheets, Google Docs, PowerPoint, etc.
+Most startups when starting their OKR journey by creating updating, and sharing their OKRs manually using OKR Spreadsheets, Google Docs, PowerPoint, etc.

 This practice is ok when the company is just in the initial phase one the company expands and they dive deeper into the OKR ocean they fail.